ashishvdeshpande/CoWin/README.md

  - date : should be in DD-MM-YYYY format (all digit)

 Above Searches Any (COVISHILED/COVAXIN) vaccine availibility for 18+ on 5th 6th 7th May 2021 on in Karnataka state BBMP District.

+### You can have both serach criteria (based on PINCODE and State) in config.yaml.
+This app with alert if any one criteria is matched